eromatiya/the-glorious-dotfiles/README.md

 So it means we have to add more than one titlebar around the client with transparent background then put a *shaped container* inside it to act as the titlebar's background.

-- Here is an example of an anti-aliased titlebar:
+- Here is an example of an anti-aliased left titlebar:

 	```lua
 	-- A titlebar with a color of #00000000, a black color with full transparency.